kbroman/d3panels/doc/Source/slider.md

 can take values, and an optional array `stops` is a set of discrete values in the range that the slider can take.

+Finally, you can give an `initial_value` for the slider.
+Otherwise, it's initially set to a random value.

 ### Example

 ```coffeescript